Port in a Storm

-"Port in a Storm" is the 12th and final episode of the second season of the HBO original series The Wire.
+"Port in a Storm" is the 12th and final episode of the second season of the American police drama series The Wire.
+It debuted on August 24, 2003, in the U.S. on HBO.
 The episode was written by David Simon from a story by David Simon & Ed Burns and was directed by Robert F. Colesberry.
-It originally aired on August 24, 2003.
+Its story centers on Baltimore Police shifting its investigation after the death of Frank Sobotka, a labor union leader who turns witness to a drug and human trafficking scheme, along with a federal investigation into Sobotka's former stevedore union.

+On its debut, "Port in a Storm" had nearly 4.5 million viewers.
+The Futon Critic named it one of the best TV episodes of 2003.